Cpp-homies/tower_defence.cpp/Meeting-notes.md

 ## Actions
 1. Everyone (Harvey, Hung, Saku, Siim):

-   -Familiarize with UML-diagram format, libraries and git
+   - Familiarize with UML-diagram format, libraries and git
+   - Figure out how to set up the development environment

 ## Project status